WSET Level 1

-We continue our great success at City Winery in Atlanta with a Level 1 course just in time for Fall entertaining.
+We continue our great success at City Winery in Atlanta with a Level 1 course just in time for Spring entertaining.
 This course has an extensive exploration of food and wine pairing, as well as all the information you expect in a comprehensive introductory wine course - we’ll review how wine is made and the characteristics of the main grape varieties.
 My aim is to help you learn what it is you most like about your favorite wines so you have an easier time finding even more wine to like!

 Atlanta courses are offered at City Winery, adjacent to the wonderful Ponce City Market.
 I look forward to seeing you there!

 Fine Vintage, Ltd. will offer Level One in New York at Corkbuzz in November.

 Demand has been high in the Big Apple, so I will be teaching Level 1 in New York on November 9 from 9:30am to 5:30pm with a one-hour break for lunch.
 We’ll have eight food and wine pairings and taste 14 wines together as we explore the fundamentals of wine appreciation and wine passion.

 Click the button below to go directly to the New York course page on the Fine Vintage, Ltd. website - I look forward to seeing you in Class!